RSV Activity Surveillance & Graph 2024

 Tasmania

-- Respiratory syncytial virus (RSV) activity is currently low and stable.
+Respiratory syncytial virus (RSV) activity is currently low but increasing.

 * Notification rate per 100,000 population